cksystemsteaching/selfie/manuscript/encoding.md

 Let us now go back to the notion of identifiers and our example of the identifier `foo` in the "Hello World!" program.
 An identifier like `foo` is just a name of something.

 [Identifier](https://en.wikipedia.org/wiki/Identifier "Identifier")
-: Token (also called symbol) which names a language entity.
-Some of the kinds of entities an identifier might denote include variables, types, labels, subroutines, and packages.
+: A name that identifies (that is, labels the identity of) either a unique entity or a unique class of entities.
+Some of the kinds of entities an identifier might denote include variables, types, and subroutines.

 Identifiers in C\* can indeed denote different kinds of entities.
 But, for now, we only need to know that, unlike string literals, identifiers in C\* always begin with a letter.
 After that there may appear letters, digits, and underscores `_` in any order but no other characters.
 Why is that?
 Because this is how the machine knows when an identifier begins and ends.
 Remember, identifiers are not enclosed by any special characters like double quotes, for example.